 Pulmonary, or lung, infarction (PI) refers to the death of lung tissue due to a lack of blood supply.
-This condition is most commonly a complication of another health issue, such as pulmonary embolism (PE), sickle cell disease, amyloidosis, or vasculitis.
+Symptoms include chest pain and coughing up blood.
+It usually stems from another health issue, such as a pulmonary embolism (PE).
+It can be fatal.

 This article explains the difference between PI and PE.
 It also discusses the symptoms and causes of PI and the outlook for people with the condition.

 PE is a condition in which a blood clot

 A 2015 study involving 335 people found that PI was present in around 31% of the participants with PE.

 Risk factors for developing PI with PE include:

 - being 40 years of age or younger